Malthide/Software-Security/README.md

 --------------------------------------------------------------------------------
 Steps to Run
-  1. In the SRC --> "PopulateDatabase.java" file, enter your database password as the variable for database_password.
+  1. In the SRC --> "PopulateDatabase.java" file, enter your database password as the variable for database_password (line 24).
+If you are using a database manager other than Oracle, change the variable database_address accordingly (line 22).

       EXAMPLE:
         String database_password = "your_password";

-  2. In SRC --> sample --> Main.java, change all instances of database_password to your password
+  2. In SRC --> sample --> Main.java, change the variables database_password and database_address in the same was as in step 1 (lines 33-35).
-     there are instances on lines:
-     361, 401

   3. Run PopulateDatabase.java

   4. Run the Main.java class
        A GUI should pop up asking for a login
-     1. Names for Staff, Doctors, and Nurses currently in the database can be seen in the PopulateDatabase.java file
+     1. Names for Staff, Doctors, and Nurses currently in the database can be seen in the PopulateDatabase.java file.

      To test the login, choose a name from the database, or enter an incorrect user name or password for error testing.